fireheart12/Stock_Investment/README.md

 ![](https://github.com/CodingWitcher/Stock_Investment/blob/master/pics_for_readme/Tesla%20entries.png)

 Also, open, close, day's max and day's min were found highly correlated which is otherwise obvious too.
-However, just to visualize this we plotted the correlation extent using Seaborn's **heatmap**.
+However, just to visualize this we plotted the extent of feature correlations using Seaborn's **heatmap**.

 *Tesla's heatmap*